mumsnet/mn-php-lambda/README.md

-# mn-php-lambda
+# php-lambda
-PHP build for use within AWS Lambda
+PHP for use in AWS Lambda

+This repo is used to build and push a PHP docker image that can be used as the base for a PHP Lambda runtime.

+## Instructions

+###